OpenZeppelin/openzeppelin-contracts/.changeset/thin-camels-matter.md

 'openzeppelin-solidity': minor
 ---

-`ERC1155`: bubble custom errors triggered in the `onERC1155Received` and `onERC1155BatchReceived` hooks.
+`ERC1155`: Bubble custom errors triggered in the `onERC1155Received` and `onERC1155BatchReceived` hooks.